tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 <span class="contributor">TS: In contemporary society, we are rarely given the opportunity to define for ourself who we are.
 Schooling and employment are at their essence a series of “gates,” an exercise in conditional label-granting.
 As youth we are told, with terrorizing frequency, that we cannot do things without first obtaining a title, that we are valueless without some authority giving it to us.
 As a result of this training, suddenly having the opportunity to define and own one’s own label can be piercingly uncomfortable.
 We ask “who am I?”—but there is nobody there to answer us.
 Faced with this profound discomfort of unboundedness, we instinctively seek limits and obstacles.
 We project gatekeepers in front of us, to protect us from responsibility for our own identities.</span>

 Thirdly, you have to reconcile your **personal and professional identities**.
 Choose a label too whimsical and you'll worry that people won't take you seriously, but choose a label too corporate or commercial and people will think you're too boring.
 Striking a balance here is necessary and will vary wildly from industry to industry.
+Remember you can have multiple labels just like you have a multi-faceted identity. {% include tufte-sn.html id="whitman" content="As Walt Whitman said in <a href='https://www.poetryfoundation.org/poems/45477/song-of-myself-1892-version'>Song of Myself</a> 'I am large, I contain multitudes!'" %}

 <span class="contributor">TS: Just as becoming independent challenges the distinction between work time and personal time, it also challenges the </span>
-Remember you can have multiple labels just like you have a multi-faceted identity.
-As Walt Whitman said in <a href='https://www.poetryfoundation.org/poems/45477/song-of-myself-1892-version'>Song of Myself</a> 'I am large, I contain multitudes!'"

 ## Psychic Armor for the Arena of Capitalism